 How do you decide what to write about?

 I look for topics that are interesting and beneficial to learn about.
 My focus is on useful psychology, primarily in terms of mental performance, social interactions, and optimal learning.
+However, I also write about other things that can be helpful, such as the role of logical fallacies in debates, and how to increase your productivity.

 At the end of each article, there is a “summary and conclusions” section, which gives you a brief overview of the material.
 I recommend reading it even if you’ve already read the entire article, since it can help you go over the key points that you’ve just learned.